 - 1. Confirm that the system utilities are adequate to meet the heater requirements on the decal. - 2.
 These units are suitable for indoor installation only. - 3.
-The appliance must be placed on a level floor. - 4.
-Do not attempt to move or lift heater by the plumbing connections or heat exchanger.
-Lift only by the skid using industry standard safe rigging methods. - 5.
+The appliance must be placed on a level floor or housekeeping pad. - 4.
+Do not attempt to move or lift the heater with the plumbing connections or heat exchanger.
+Lift only by the skid and two lifting points at the top of the frame, using industry standard safe rigging methods. - 5.
 Locate the unit so that if water connections should leak, water damage will not occur.
-When such locations cannot be avoided, it is recommended that a suitable drain pan, adequately drained, be installed under the unit.
 Water damage is not covered by the manufacturer's warranty. - 6.
-Units and associated electrical components and electrical connections, must be installed so they are protected from water (dripping, spraying, rain, etc.) during appliance operation and service. - 7.
+Units and associated electrical components and electrical connections must be installed so they are protected from water (dripping, spraying, rain, etc.) during appliance operation and service. - 7.
 It is recommended that at least 18" be provided on all sides and above the appliance for service and inspection.
 Optional equipment may increase the clearance requirements.
 Allow sufficient space for installing and servicing connections such as water, steam, and condensate, relief valve to drain plumbing, electrical, pump and other auxiliary equipment. - 8.
-In hard water areas, potable water treatment should be used to reduce introduction of minerals into the system.
+In hard water areas, potable water treatment should be used to reduce the introduction of minerals into the system.
 Minerals in the water can collect on the tubes and heat-exchanger surfaces reducing the life of the product.
 Heat exchanger failure due to scale accumulation is not covered by the product warranty.